 5 ways to reverse epigenetic changes and maintain a healthy weight

 - Eat to optimize genetic expression.
 Eating well goes far beyond the impact it has on metabolism.
 As I said above, research has indicated that the food choices you make can impact gene expression, impacting your risk of obesity.
+There are some specific nutrients that have been shown to be able to positively influence genetic expression.
+These include curcumin (found in turmeric), resveratrol (found in grapes), and EGCG (found in green tea), among others.
+I think the best approach is to start by going big picture: eat a healthy, varied diet, and you will naturally be including many of these epigenetic nutrients.
 When you support your body with organic, whole foods and avoid processed foods and refined sugar, you are giving yourself the best shot at reversing the impact of earlier choices – made by you and your parents!
+Once you’ve mastered your diet, you may also want to consider supplementing with some of the powerful nutrients listed above, like curcumin.

 - Stay active.
 Various forms of exercise have been shown to be associated with epigenetic changes that can impact weight.
 One review showed that both resistance training and endurance exercise impacted changes that contribute to healthy metabolism and muscle development.
 Beyond epigenetic changes, there is enough other research on the positive impact of exercise to support the idea that an active lifestyle can result in positive health outcomes – including weight loss.
 That doesn’t mean, however, that you have to exercise vigorously for hours every day.
 A few simple habit shifts can make a big difference!
 For instance, try parking at the far end of a lot instead of right near the door, walking in place while you watch TV, or starting your day with a quick weight training circuit.
 All activity counts!